Blueshoe/djangocms-hubspot-blog/README.rst

 **Manually**

-However, it's also possible for site editors to **manually** trigger an update via an admin action (it's needed to select a blog post in order to run the action, so for the first time use, run the management command or create a dummy blog post via the admin)
+However, it's also possible for site editors to **manually** trigger an update via a button in the admin.

 Missing Functionality
 -------------------------